sakir-console/OMR_detection-opencv-python/README.md

 # OMR Detection OpenCV

-Multiple choice scanner and test grader using OMR, Python, and OpenCV An Image Processing Oriented Optical Mark Recognition and Evaluation System.
+Multiple choice scanner and test grader using OMR, Python, and OpenCV- An Image Processing Oriented Optical Mark Recognition and Evaluation System.